(This article was reprinted in the online magazine of the Institute for Ethics & Emerging Technologies, November 6, 2017.)

 This is a work of extraordinary depth and breadth, and it is carefully and conscientiously crafted.
 Its arguments are philosophically sophisticated, and often emotionally moving as well.
 Torres’ concern with preserving a future for our descendants is transparent and sincere, and readers come away from the work convinced that the problems of existential risk are of utmost significance.
 After all, existence is the prerequisite for … everything.

 Yet reading the work fills me with sadness and despair too.
-For a possible, unimaginably glorious future seems to depend on the most reckless, narcissistic, uniformed, and vile among us.
-The future seems to rest primarily in the hands of those ignorant of both the delicate foundations of civilization that separate us from a warlike state of nature, and the fragility of an ecosystem and biosphere that shield us from a cold, dark, and inhospitable universe.
+For a possible, unimaginably glorious future seems to depend on the most reckless, narcissistic, uninformed, and vile among us.
+The future seems to rest primarily in the hands of those ignorant of both the delicate foundations of civilization that separate us from a warlike state of nature and the fragility of an ecosystem and biosphere that shield us from the cold, dark, emptiness of space.
 But, as Torres counsels, we must not give in to pessimism, and our optimism must not be passive.
 Instead, our desire to save the world must inspire action.

 For in the end what keeps us going is the hope that the future might be better than the past.
 That, if anything, is what gives our lives meaning.
 If we are not as links in a golden chain leading onward and upward toward higher states of being and consciousness, then what is the point of our little lives?
 But to be successful in this quest, we must both survive and flourish, which is what Torres urges us to do.
 Let us hope we listen.